"the spirit and the bride" (rv 22:17)

 The Holy Spirit and the Church, especially the hierarchical aspects of the Church, go together.
 The coming of the Holy Spirit and the birthday of the Church were simultaneous.
 The Spirit and the Bride of Christ, the Church, both say the same thing (see Rv 22:17).
 The Spirit is Truth (1 Jn 5:6), and the Church is the pillar and bulwark of truth (1 Tm 3:15).
 If we are in the Spirit, we must be in the Church in a deep way.

 Prayer: Holy Spirit, produce in me Your fruit of love (Gal 5:22), especially love for the Church (see Eph 5:25).

 Promise: "It was not you who chose Me, it was I Who chose you to go forth and bear fruit.
 Your fruit must endure." —Jn 15:16

-Praise: Matthias rejoiced when he was whipped as punishment for teaching about Jesus (Acts 5:40).
-He responded by continually "teaching and proclaiming the good news of Jesus the Messiah" (Acts 5:42).
+Praise: St. Matthias rejoiced when whipped as punishment for teaching about Jesus (Acts 5:40).
+He was continually "teaching and proclaiming the good news of Jesus the Messiah" (Acts 5:42).

 Reference: (For related teaching, order our leaflet, Thankful to be Catholic.)

 Rescript: †Most Reverend Joseph R. Binzer, Auxiliary Bishop, Vicar General of the Archdiocese of Cincinnati, November 2, 2012

 The Nihil Obstat ("Permission to Publish") is a declaration that a book or pamphlet is considered to be free of doctrinal or moral error.
 It is not implied that those who have granted the Nihil Obstat agree with the contents, opinions, or statements expressed.